 The constitution only explicitly established one U.S. Supreme Court, so Congress by law established federal district (trial) courts and federal circuit courts of appeal (for appeals from the trial courts).
 Some examples of how our federal judicial system works can be drawn from cases in Mississippi:

 About a decade ago there were two college students at MSU, an Arab-American male who loved an African American female.
 They were idealistic, got on the internet, and decided that they wanted to support the cause of "freedom fighters" (terrorists) in Syria.
 The gal began corresponding on the internet with someone whom she thought was a Syrian terrorist.
 The kids bought plane tickets to Turkey with the thought that they would drive into Syria, they arrived at our county Golden Triangle Airport (which she had called some po-dunk airport that would never stop them), and were promptly arrested by FBI agents.
 The terrorist she met on the internet was actually an FBI agent posing as a terrorist.
 There is a federal law that outlaws any “attempt” to help a terrorist organization, and by buying the plane tickets and showing up at the airport, they were charged with violating this law.
 The case was tried in one of our federal district courts (our state has 2, northern and southern districts), the kids pled guilty, and got about 10 years in federal prison.
 Do you think that they were treated fairly?
-They didn’t really do anything, they attempted to do something.
+They didn’t really do anything, but they attempted to do something.

 Ten drunken white men in Jackson were cruising around one evening, making racist comments.
 They saw an African American man in the parking lot of a motel, and proceeded to rob, beat, and kill him.
 They were convicted of various crimes, which included one person for murder under our state criminal law.
 They were also convicted in federal district court of violating the federal hate crime law.
 The judge in the case was Carlton Reeves, a Mississippi African American appointed by President Obama, who was unanimously confirmed by the Senate and supported by both of our state’s U.S. Senators.